 - An academic record showing a minimum GPA of at least a B (3.0 on a scale of 4.0) average for the junior and senior year of a baccalaureate program.

-- A combined GRE score of at least 1000 (verbal plus quantitative) for master’s level applicants and a combined GRE score of at least 1100 (verbal plus quantitative) for doctoral level applicants.
+- A combined GRE score of at least 300 (verbal plus quantitative) for master's level applicants and a combined GRE score of at least 315 (verbal plus quantitative) for doctoral level applicants.
+If the GRE exam was taken before August 1, 2011, a combined GRE score of at least 1000 (verbal plus quantitative) for master's level applicants and a combined GRE score of at least 1100 (verbal plus quantitative) for doctoral level applicants.

 The GPA and GRE guidelines provided above are not requirements for admission, although good scores in these areas do correlate with success in graduate school (see Science 2007 Vol. 315, pg 1080-81).
 While GRE scores and GPA are important to our evaluation of graduate applications, other factors are also fundamental to the admission decision: strong letters of reference indicating the applicant’s ability to succeed in graduate school, prior experience in the field, a well written statement of education goals, and other experiences or qualifications that may indicate potential for graduate study.